yeran-wicky/java-prog-50/README.md

-OOP in Java – Programming Questions
+# OOP in Java – Programming Questions

-📘 Overview
+## 📘 Overview
 This repository is created for an Object-Oriented Programming (OOP) assignment in Java.
-It is planned to include 50 programming questions, which are currently being added.
+It is planned to include **50 programming questions**, which are currently being added.

-🚧 Status
+## 🚧 Status
 In progress — solutions are added gradually.

-🧠 Topics Covered
+## 🧠 Topics Covered
 (WIP)

-👤 Author
+## 👤 Author
 Yeran Wickramaarachchi